jbeck018/howlerops/docs/INSTALLATION_SCRIPT_SUMMARY.md

 ✅ **CI/CD ready** with examples for major platforms
 ✅ **Maintainable** with clear code and comments

-The implementation follows industry best practices and provides an excellent user experience for installing SQL Studio.
+The implementation follows industry best practices and provides an excellent user experience for installing Howlerops.